-The best thing about the alternate nostril breathing technique is that it requires no special equipment, no minimum level of physical fitness and the result is almost always instantaneous.
+The best thing about this alternate nostril breathing technique is that it requires no special equipment, no minimum level of physical fitness and the result is almost always instantaneous.
 Our examinations were scheduled a few days after the pranayama teacher had visited us and none of us were really interested to spend time doing “yoga”.

 Stress had already built up within our minds and that took up our mindspace more than the course material.
 However, a few minutes into this “exercise” drifted me into a completely different zone of peace and filled me with energy that I had not known existed.
 Even today I do a few minutes of this exercises to de-stress myself and it works each time.

 What is anulom vilom pranayam?

 The Hatha Yoga Pradipika is one of the most ancient texts on yoga.
 The book describes “alternate nostril breathing” as “Nadi shodhana” or “nadi purification” pranayama.
 It is the first of the pranayama or breathing exercises mentioned in the book.
 This exercise is supposed to balance the body’s energies by opening the energy channels in the body (or the “nadis”) – The Ida, Pingla, Sushumna and other 72000 subtle nadis, stated to be within our physical energy space.